F. G. Natesa Iyer: Padma Swaminathan

-Rasika Ranjana Sabha
+Rasika Ranjani Sabha

 The Sabha got an award for the best Sabha in mofussil centre in 2011-12.
 This award was given by the leading social worker Sarojini Varadappan, in her capacity as Chairperson of the Mylapore Academy, for staging the maximum number of dramas in the entire state of Tamil nadu for the year 2011-12.

 The Sabha organises a special function on Iyer's birth anniversary to honor well-known personalities in the field of music, dance and culture.
 In the foundation day ceremony of 2011 he was hailed as the "Father of modern Tamil dramas".

-Veteran Tamil theater actors credit Rasika Ranjana Sabha for ensuring the survival of the Tamil theater art form in the 21st century, amidst competition from television and cinema.
+Veteran Tamil theater actors credit Rasika Ranjani Sabha for ensuring the survival of the Tamil theater art form in the 21st century, amidst competition from television and cinema.

 RR Sabha has been conducting music competitions since 1984 to encourage students learning both vocal and instrumental music.
 The Sabha has been conferring the coveted title "SANGEETHA SRI" to the outstanding competitor in senior age group from 1991 onwards.
 Some of the present frontline performers of Carnatic music would have been given this award in the starting days of their career.

 Mr. A. Natarajan, former Chennai station Director of Doordarshan observed in a function at the Sabha in 2008, that "RR Sabha had been supporting aspiring singers in tier II cities and providing a chance to the music-lovers of the city to attend the concerts of ace musicians."

-At the inauguration of the centenary celebrations of the Rasika Ranjana Sabha, on 16 May 2015, a special function was organised to release a special postmark and special envelope by the Indian Post.
+At the inauguration of the centenary celebrations of the Rasika Ranjani Sabha, on 16 May 2015, a special function was organised to release a special postmark and special envelope by the Indian Post.
 The speakers paid rich tributes to Natesa Iyer for his outstanding contribution to the promotion of drama, art, and culture and recalled his efforts to provide opportunities to the young drama artists and musicians, realising the impact of fine arts on the mind and soul of the masses.
 Mr. G. Natarajan, Director of Postal Services (Central region), noted that Natesa Iyer had groomed great artists, including S.G.
 Kittappa, M.K.
 Thiyagaraja Bhagavathar, and T.R.
 Mahalingam.
 The late Natesa Iyer had taken a long term vision by founding the sabha.
 The sabha had groomed a number of artists in their early career to such an extent that they turned to be popular artists later.
 It was stated that the RR sabha formed part of the history of Tiruchi.